WWE News: Former World Champion Receives Phone Call From President Donald Trump

 Former WWE World Heavyweight Champion Jack Swagger is preparing for a fight this weekend at Bellator 221.
 Swagger, now known as Jack Hager, will take on beef plant worker T.J.
-“Tombstone” Jones who is 1-1 in the world of MMA.
-While he may stand a chance against Hager, Jones is not the one who received a good luck phone call from President Donald Trump ahead of this fight.
+“Tombstone” Jones, who is 1-1 in the world of MMA.
+While he may stand a chance against Hager, Jones is not the one who received a good-luck phone call from President Donald Trump ahead of this fight.

-Swagger was built up as one of the next big things during his time in WWE which led to him winning multiple titles.
-He was the ECW Champion, World Heavyweight Champion, and U.S. Champion while also capturing the Money in the Bank briefcase during his almost decade with the company.
+Swagger was built up as one of the next big things during his time in WWE, a status which led to him winning multiple titles.
+He was the ECW Champion, World Heavyweight Champion, and U.S. Champion, and also captured the Money in the Bank briefcase during his years with the company.

-After parting ways with WWE, Swagger went to his real last name and moved to the independent circuit while also spending some time in Lucha Underground.
-His focus, though, has moved onto MMA and he’s been working on advancing his career in an octagon instead of a ring.
+After parting ways with WWE, Swagger reverted to his real last name and moved to the independent circuit.
+The wrestler also spent some time in Lucha Underground.
+The fighter’s focus, though, has moved to MMA — and he’s been working on advancing his career in an octagon instead of a ring.

-Hager has an MMA record of 1-0 as he’s still trying to find his footing in the world of professional fighting, but he’s already caught the attention of a lot of people.
-One of those people happens to be Donald Trump who took time to place a phone call to one of his supporters and wish him luck in his upcoming fight.
+Hager has an MMA record of 1-0 as he’s still trying to find his footing in the world of professional fighting.
+However, he’s already caught the attention of a lot of people.
+One of those people happens to be President Donald Trump, who took the time to place a phone call to one of his supporters, wishing him luck in his upcoming fight.

 What an incredible honor.
 Just got off the ph.
 With @realDonaldTrump .
 He said good luck and said I was the second best Donald J in America but I have better Hair!!